Gary-Qin/Gary-Qin/README.md

 ### Hello! 👋
 I'm Gary Qin (he/him), a third-year software engineering student at McMaster University.
 Feel free to take a look at some of the projects I've worked on!

-### Current Projects
+### Ongoing Projects
-- Creating a portfolio website
 - Building [TinyTowns](https://www.tinytowns.app/)
 - Contributing to the [McMaster Engineering Society website](https://macengsociety.ca)

+### Planned Projects
+- Creating a portfolio website
+- Creating a playable version of the strategy game Orbito
 - Designing the UI/UX for a [real-time collaborative to-do list](https://github.com/Gary-Qin/collab-todo-list)

 ### Languages, Frameworks, and Tools
 [![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E?logo=javascript&logoColor=000)](#)